MINNEAPOLIS — The Kansas City Royals finally bunched together some runs to end a lengthy losing streak.

 Kennedy was looking for his first win since April 7 but failed to qualify.
 The right-hander gave up two runs and five hits while striking out three.
 He has gone 16 starts since his last victory.

 Brian Flynn (1-1) allowed one hit in four innings of relief to pick up the win.
+Kansas City needed innings from the bullpen after Kennedy's early exit, and Flynn and Jason Hammel delivered.

 Twins starter Aaron Slegers (1-1) allowed five runs and got just four outs in his second start of the year.
+His first start yielded a win with six sharp innings against Baltimore five days earlier.

 Brian Dozier drove in the game's first run for Minnesota with a solo homer in the first.
 Eduardo Escobar plated the Twins' second run with a single in the third.